Our Sherry

 The Manzanilla

-Produced in the coastal town of Sanlucar de Barrameda in Spain's sherry triangle.
-Manzanilla is made in the same style as Fino sherry; bone dry with notes of fresh citrus, nuttiness and doughy flavours that linger on your palate.
+Manzanilla is made from Palomino grapes, fermented and fortified in the coastal town of Sanlucar de Barrameda, in Spain's sherry triangle.
+It’s made in the same style as Fino Sherry, with its location and unique climate making it bone dry.
+There are notes of fresh citrus, nuttiness and doughy flavours that linger on your palate.

 The Oloroso